Chili's: Legal problems

 In October 2008, a Chili's Australia franchise was prosecuted and fined by the NSW Office of Industrial Relations for underpaying staff, pressuring employees to sign an Australian workplace agreement, and failing to pay in owed wages by a deadline set by the Office of Industrial Relations.
 In the same year, Chili's announced the permanent closure of all its Australian locations due to poor sales, unprofitability, and non-compliance with the Fair Work Act 2009.

 In July 2024, American rap rock group the Beastie Boys filed a lawsuit against Chili's parent company Brinker International for copyright infringement, claiming that the group's 1994 song "Sabotage" has been illegally used to promote Chili's in advertisements on social media starting around November 2022.

+In March 2026, a Chilli’s in Rosemont Illinois was sued for firing an assistant manager for their transgender identity.
+The plaintiff proclaimed that this is a violation of Illinois state law, as transgender people are defined as a protected class.